KevBarbour15/dobo/README.md

   - work on the state management
   - sean can't take away more seats than exist or add more people than available seats

-- move the mobile home image over
+- move the mobile home image over and add untrimmed version to image collection

 - compress all images more /potential lazy load